anoukdriessen/python-excersices/README.md

     - with_tkinter.py

 ## Day 9 25/03
-- [C] -> program to remind me of switching between standing and sitting at work
+- [C] -> program to remind me of switching between standing and sitting at work including pomodoro timer for sessions based on time i have
-    - /remind_me_to_switch/app.py
+    - /remind_me_to_switch/main.py  version 1, pomodoro timer